Recovery - Rehabilitation - Improving Performance

 The most common rowing injury is low back pain - closely followed by the knee.
 Given rowing is a repetitive sport, it is no surprise that the evidence shows that most injuries are overuse in nature and not so much traumatic (73.8% overuse vs 26.2% traumatic).
 Aside from the back and knee, common rowing injuries include upper back and neck pain, muscle injuries, knee pain and wrist tendinopathies from oar rotations.

-Most football injuries are a soft tissue injury.
+Most football injuries are soft tissue injuries.
 As expected, 50-80% of football injuries affect the feet and legs.
 40-45% of leg injuries involve ankle injuries and foot pain.
 Most of those injuries are a sprained ankle.
 Knee injuries account for 25% of leg injuries.
-The ACL injury (Anterior Cruciate Ligament) is the most common season-ending problem but other knee ligaments are common.
+The ACL injury (Anterior Cruciate Ligament) is the most common season-ending problem, but other knee ligaments are common.
 Meniscus tears are also common due to the pivoting nature of football.

 Monday